The 6-Part Story Method ~ 27 March 2026

 The 6-Part Story Method: A creative tool for assessment and engagement in therapy

-A one day in-person workshop led by Dr Kim Dent-Brown, Chartered Psychologist
+A one day online workshop led by Dr Kim Dent-Brown, Chartered Psychologist

 Date: Friday 27 March 2026